Consultancy Support for Marine Insurers and Vessel Owners

 The dynamic risk assessment of firefighting and explosives ordnance operations.

-Consultant Scientist - Safety Specialist
+Vessel and Industry - Safety Specialist

-Marine and Non-Marine Safety consultancy
+Marine and Non-Marine Safety Consultant

 Chartered HSE Competent H&S Advisor